MerginMaps/docs/src/field/autosync/index.md

 Changes in your project can be synchronised during the survey manually by using the sync button or automatically by allowing the automatic synchronisation in <MobileAppName />.

-The sync button is displayed in the map window.

-![sync button](../input-autosync.png)

-:::tip
 To be able to synchronise a project, you need to:
 - be signed in to your Mergin account
 - be connected to the internet
 - have write [permission](../../manage/permissions/) to the project

+The sync button is displayed in the map window.

+![sync button](../input-autosync.png)

+:::tip
+Are you missing some data after synchronisation?
+[How to Recover Missing Data](../../manage/missing-data/) will show you how to deal with [conflict files](../../manage/missing-data/#there-are-conflict-files-in-the-folder) and how to [manually download](../../manage/missing-data/#there-are-no-conflict-files-in-the-folder) data from your mobile device.
 :::

 ## Manual synchronisation